Alexander-van-der-Zalm/Kalaha-Board-Game/README.md

 ```
 ### Model

 The model consists of an implementation of IGame of which there are two and a few support packages (logger, pits, turn and game).
-A simple one (SimpleKalahaGame) and a reactive one (ReactiveKalahaGame).
+The two IGame implementations are the simple one (SimpleKalahaGame) and the reactive one (ReactiveKalahaGame).

 **SimpleKalahaGame**